austindriggs/mips-translatron-3000/README.md

 */
 ```

-When contributing, add a comment in the form:
+When contributing, if relevant, add a comment in the form:
 ```c
 // [WHAT] why (previous)
 ```